nag763/tchatchers/SETUP.md

 ## Foreword

 It is to be noted that the setting up has only been made available for apt, rpm and pacman based distros.
-If you want your distro to be supported, I recommand to check the objectives and install the application on your end with your knowledge and then update the setup script.
+If you want your distro to be supported, I recommend to check the objectives and install the application on your end with your knowledge and then update the setup script.

 ## Objectives